 Motown and More!

-This incredible program incorporates history and language arts, through the portal of music!
+This incredible program incorporates history and language arts, through the portal of music with a LIVE SEVEN PIECE ENSEMBLE!!
 We’ll enhance the students’ understanding of history through a musical timeline!
 We’ll explore the culture of the times and how the music of yesterday influences the music of today!
 This is an incredibly engaging program for students and teachers!
-Let’s remember and chime in on the songs and...
-View more
+Let’s remember...

 Motown and More assembly programing is available: